alex-donnan/CustomTTS/README.md

 9. ???
 10. Profit

+## Models
+If you are creating a new model, please ensure the following:
+1. Files are named as such:
+	- model_file.pth
+	- speakers.pth
+	- config.json
+	- language_ids.json
+	TODO: Generalize
+2. config.json must use relative paths for speakers and languages
+	- ./models/NAMEOFMODEL/FILENAME
+	TODO: Auto update

 ## How to use
 1. On launch enter Twitch username and hit connect to authenticate the program with your Twitch account
 2. Under *Message Queue*, view chat messages, pause the queue, or clear all.
 	- More to come
 3. Add a message to the queue with the message entry box at the bottom
 4. Under *Voices*, add models by keyword and folder
-	- The keyword should be distinct, adding a duplicate will *overwrite* previous keywords
+	- The keyword should be distinct, adding a duplicate will not overwrite previous keywords
 	- Models folders should be the name of the person it was trained on for clarity
 5. If the volume is too loud, use Windows mixer to modify
 	- We might, one day, eventually, change this